Is your business not showing up on Google? You’re not alone, and we know how frustrating that can be.

 If you suspect a fake listing, you can report it to Google by following simple steps.

 First, click on the suspicious business listing and scroll down to find the Suggest an edit button.
-If this option is not visible, you may need to log into your Google account.
+If this option is not visible, you may need to log in to your Google account.

 Once you have access, click Suggest an edit, then select Report a legal issue.